 Top 20 T-Shirt Print Applications of 2020

-FESPA.com looks back at some of the most creative and colorful printed t-shirts from the past 12 months.
+FESPA.com looks back at some of the most colorful and creative t-shirt prints from the past 12 months.

 T-shirt printing is big business for print companies all around the world, and as demand continues to increase for this type of work, we are only likely to see the market expand further.